How We Saw 7 Countries in 27 Days

 Same thing our third day in Tokyo, Z went off on his own while I explored a cat cafe (Bengal Cat Cafe, which TBH I didn't like as much as Calico), and then we met up in Harajuku for some quintessential shopping and more ramen from a vending machine.

-The following day we did some final shopping, where we purchased a new suitcase (high, I'm Sahra and I'm an over packer and was already out of room in our second country) and I picked up this gorgeous plate set I had been eyeing for dayyssss from the BEAMS flagship shop. #noregrets that we had to pay to ship this bag with us through the next 5 countries.
+The following day we did some final shopping, where we purchased a new suitcase (hi, I'm Sahra and I'm an over packer and was already out of room in our second country) and I picked up this gorgeous plate set I had been eyeing for dayyssss from the BEAMS flagship shop. #noregrets that we had to pay to ship this bag with us through the next 5 countries.

 That evening we boarded a bullet train (!!) to Kyoto - traveling through the countryside at speeds of over 200mph.